THE UNIVERSITY OF UTAH

 • Helps establish foundational knowledge against which other vowel patterns can be compared and contrasted

-• Develop ability to quickly change initial consonants when the rime unit is held constant
+• Develop ability to quickly change final consonants when the onset-vowel unit is held constant

 • Develop automaticity in (c-v-c) word recognition